jon429r/jon429r/README.md

 ### Hi there 👋

+#My name is Jonathan

+I am a College student working in the field of software development.

+🌱 I’m currently learning and researching creating depth estimation machine learning models in Python.

 <!--
 **jon429r/jon429r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.